 HOW TO APPLY FOR AN E-VISA TO VIETNAM

-You may need an e-visa to visit Vietnam depending on your nationality.
+Depending on your nationality, you may need an e-visa and medical declaration to visit Vietnam.
 I’m a Philippine passport holder so I can visit Vietnam visa-free for up to 21 days, but I wanted to stay for a whole month.
 I applied for an e-visa online through iVisa.com which allowed me a stay of up to 30 days.
-I paid USD 45 and the approval process took about 2-3 days.

 Requirements and fees may vary depending on what passport you carry, so you can visit iVisa.com for more information and to apply.
 In my case, the process was quick and easy.